Thursday, July 2, 2020

 • Further Objections To The Roman Catholic Dogma Of Papal Infallibility:

 -The Roman Catholic dogma of papal infallibility is a circular appeal.
-The pope's claim is considered correct because it aligns with the beliefs of those who deem it to be correct.
+In other words, the pope's claim is considered correct because it aligns with the beliefs of those who deem it to be correct.
 If he were to make an error while declaring something infallibly, what would be the method to recognize that mistake?
-This scenario creates a closed loop that does not allow for external verification or challenge.
+This scenario creates a closed loop, which does not allow for external verification or challenge.

 -If the pope was meant to be the infallible speaking instrument of the church by authorization of Jesus Christ, then why did so many church councils have to assemble over periods of many years to resolve doctrinal disputes?
 What was stopping the pope from resolving those matters once for all by simply making an ex-cathedra pronouncement?